redtexts/texts/dauve_1977_renegade_lenin.md

 ---
-title: The "Renegade" Kautsky and his Disciple Lenin
+title: "The \"Renegade\" Kautsky and his Disciple Lenin"
 author: Dauvé, Gilles
 date: 1977
-description: Originally published as an afterword to Kautsky's Three Sources of Marxism, which is mentioned throughout.
-From <https://libcom.org/library/renegade-kautsky-disciple-lenin-dauve>, with some formatting fixes from <https://www.oocities.org/~johngray/barrotk.htm>.
+description: "Originally published as an afterword to Kautsky's Three Sources of Marxism, which is mentioned throughout.
+From <https://libcom.org/library/renegade-kautsky-disciple-lenin-dauve>, with some formatting fixes from <https://www.oocities.org/~johngray/barrotk.htm>."
 ...

 _The three sources of Marxism; the historic work of Marx_ is clearly of